RyanBlount-2/map-project/README.md

 ## Support:
 > [LinkedIn Profile](https://linkedin.com/in/ryanblount2)

 ## Roadmap:
-> Future improvements such as more interactivity and customization features are in the plans.
+> Future improvements are in the plans.
+I'd like to add more interactivity for the user and customization of the bus routes.
+I plan to create options for users to select other bus routes they would like to see on the map as well as other transportation options.

 ## License:
 > MIT License